neams-th-coe/cardinal/doc/content/tutorials/dagmc.md

 ### OpenMC Model

 The OpenMC model is built using DAGMC.
-Particles move through space with surface-to-surface tracking between tetrahedral surface meshes.
+Particles move through space with surface-to-surface tracking between triangle surface meshes.
 Cells are the regions of space enclosed by these surfaces.
 After building the DAGMC model with Cubit, we set up the OpenMC input files using the Python [!ac](API).
 First, we define materials, then fetch the geometry from the DAGMC geometry file (`dagmc.h5m`).
 Then, we